Braunstetter/menu-bundle/README.md

 {% endblock %}
 ```

 The Menu item matching this route will be active and all parents will be inside the active trail.

-> Note: `selectedSubnavItem` has to be inside the global scope - therefore define it in between your blocks.
+> Note: `selectedSubnavItem` has to be inside the global twig scope - therefore define it in between your blocks.